databrickslabs/jupyterlab-integration/README.md

 - Create a jupyter kernel specification for a *Databricks CLI* profile `$PROFILE` and start Jupyter Lab with the following command:

     ```bash
+    (db-jlab)$ databrickslabs-jupyterlab $PROFILE -k
     (db-jlab)$ databrickslabs-jupyterlab $PROFILE -l
     ```

 Notes:

-- The command with `-l` is a shortcut for
+- The command with `-l` is a save versin for the standard command to start Jupyter Lab

     ```bash
-    (db-jlab)$ databrickslabs-jupyterlab $PROFILE -k
     (db-jlab)$ jupyter lab
     ```

-    that ensures that the kernel specificiation is updated (one could omit the first step if the kernel specification is up to date)
+    that ensures that the kernel specificiation is updated.
 - A new kernel is available in the kernel change menu (see [here](docs/kernel-name.md) for an explanation of the kernel name structure)

 ### 3.2 Using Spark in the Notebook